 Experiment with different body positions and angles of attack.
 Using this feedback loop, you can learn to optimize your speed and glide ratio.

 You can use the BASEline Flight Computer app to log flight data using sensors in your phone.
 When you click record, BASEline will begin logging all GPS, altimeter, accelerometer, and other sensor data.

-When you click stop, track data will be written to a CSV file on your phone.
+Track data will be written to CSV files on your phone.

 2. Sync tracks to baseline.ws

 If you are signed in to your BASEline account, tracks will automatically upload when finished recording.
 If you are not signed in, or signal is unavailable, you can upload the track later from the tracks screen.